sergeykomlach/AdvancedBiometricPromptCompat/biometric-custom-behavior/README.md

 Enrollment and authentication reject low-quality samples before matching: typing phrases must be long enough and have useful timing variation, while signature samples must contain enough points, path length, and visible shape area.
+Typing samples also fail closed when the text appears paste/autofill-like or unrealistically fast.
+Signature samples fail closed for repeated duplicate points and very simple straight-line shapes.
 Signature points support an optional `strokeId` field so separate pen strokes are not treated as one continuous path.
 Legacy five-value points are still accepted and are treated as a single stroke.
+Diagnostic logs include sanitized counts, durations, and coarse geometry buckets; phrases and raw coordinates are not logged.

 Alternatively, let the library collect samples from consumer-owned views: